asqwerty666/asqwerty666/README.md

 ![](surfskate02.jpg)

 ---

+- *20221028*

+Thinking about how to manage right the H2H project into the cluster

+---

 - *20221027*

 Testing MC for PET-Tau *before* registration to MRI space.
 SNR really improves.

 Choosing FS registration over ANTs seems to be faster without lost of quality.
-It is simpler also.
+It is simpler, also.

 ---